taahashakeel/Data-Visualization/README.md

  4. Then Click on Add Library
  5. Type the following on the search bar: ControlP5
  6. Click Install
-Click run button on Processing toolbar to run the project
+Click the run button on Processing toolbar to run the project